rnea7840/developer-portal/docs/testing.md

 It's important to run these tests inside the docker container, or else the tests will report false negatives due to font differences.

+`TEST_HOST` can be set for visual regression testing in the same way as the end to end tests.
+However running visual regression tests against a live site isn't useful yet, as most tests will not pass.

 ## Build-Release-Deploy